sgrmhrzn/role-management/README.md

 3. Typescript v5.4.2
 4. Json-server v1.0.0-beta.1

+## Install dependencies

+1. Install node v18.20.3 if not installed in the machine
+2. Run `npm install -g @angular/cli@17`
+2. Run `npm i` to install all the dependencies of the application

 ## Run in local

 1. Run `npx json-server .\db.json` for local db
 2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.